BadakalaYashwanth/DriveFusion/README.md

 Overview
 DriveSense AI is a JavaScript-based project utilizing Neural Network Languages (NNL) to simulate autonomous driving.
 The project incorporates sensor data to enable cars to navigate a generated environment, demonstrating concepts of AI and machine learning in a visually engaging manner.

-Output Of the Model, And refresh for the second,thrid and n case for the various result of training http://127.0.0.1:5500/Neural%20Network%20Model/index.html
+Output Of the Model, And refresh for the second, third and nth case for the various results of training http://127.0.0.1:5500/Neural%20Network%20Model/index.html